 NO APPLICATIONS ARE CURRENTLY BEING ACCEPTED FOR CHORAL OR ORCHESTRAL CONDUCTING AT THIS TIME.

-The voice audition day for applicants entering in Fall 2023 is Saturday January 28, 2023.
-You will be contacted by Professor Bayrakdarian if you have been invited for a live audition based on your prescreening video audition.
+The voice audition day for applicants will be scheduled at a later date.
+You will be contacted by a voice faculty member if you have been invited for a live audition based on your prescreening video audition.

 The MM voice applicant must provide a prescreening video audition recording into the UCSB Graduate Application of at least four pieces, one in each of the following languages: Italian, French, German, and English, either arias or art songs (no musical theater or non-classical pieces, please) that is due December 1.
 Based on the recorded audition, the applicant may be asked to attend a live audition.
 The program, to be performed by memory, must include 2 arias and 6 art songs (2 French, 2 Italian, and 2 German).
 The candidate must provide a copy of his/her music for the accompanist if invited for a live audition.
 Repertory list and programs of concerts performed are required documentation.